 It becomes real, and confirmed, only if we execute the decision to sell the assets and withdraw our money.
 Only then will the loss become crystallised, both in time and in our pocket.

 In difficult times, it’s easy to lose sight of this.
 But don’t forget that as well as moving down, markets do move up.
 That’s inherent in the meaning of that uncomfortable word, volatility.
 Over the long term, history shows us that markets tend to increase in value.
-Remaining invested strongly reduces the probability of confirmed losses.
+Remaining invested over longer periods of time reduces the probability of confirmed losses.

-Data on global developed market stocks over the last 50 years shows us that the probability of losing money on your investment goes down the longer you stay invested.
-Look at the chart below, which is based on data from 1970 to 2020.
+Data on global developed market stocks over the past 50 years shows us that the probability of losing money on your investment goes down the longer you stay invested.
+The chart below is based on data from 1972 to 2021.
 See how the green line falls over time.
-What this shows is that, no matter when you entered the market during the period, long-term investing drastically decreased your chance of losses.
+What this shows is that no matter when you entered the market during the period, long-term investing significantly decreased your chance of losses.

-Even looking at shorter periods, we see that by and large, staying invested and focused on the longer term yields a better outcome.
-Take the S&P 500 index of the US equity market over the last 20 years, for example.
+Even looking at shorter periods, we see that by and large, staying invested and focused on the longer-term generates a better outcome.
+Take the aforementioned S&P 500 index of the US equity market over the past 20 years prior to the current crisis, for example.
 The maximum potential loss (drawdown) one could make in each year looks bad – they are the red dots.
 But the maximum potential gain over the calendar year is always preferable to selling after the drawdown, see the green bars.
 In many cases, the full-year return was positive despite a large drawdown during the year.

 You have the power

 This kind of analysis does not take away from the stress we feel in the moment.
-Nonetheless, it’s important to put short-term changes into perspective.
-It isn’t over until it’s over.
-Losses aren’t losses until we sell, withdraw and confirm them.
-Although it may not seem that way, the power is always with the investor, because a loss isn’t real until you make it so.
+Nonetheless, it’s important to put short-term movements into perspective.
+Neither losses nor gains are certain until we sell, withdraw and confirm them.
+So even when we feel we are at the mercy of the markets, the power is always with the investor.